 Even though archiving data to the cloud is considered by many to be the trendy thing to do, an on-site medical image archive is often more practical for health care organizations.
-Unfortunately,
+Unfortunately, there is no such thing as a one-size-fits-all archiving solution.
+As such, this article will give you some things to consider when planning for an on-site medical image archive.

 One of the first considerations is the storage location.
 Often an administrator’s first instinct is to store the archives on a storage area network (SAN).
 However, this is not always the best idea.